 - Official transcript(s) from any other Vermont State College attended prior to the 2002 summer term

-- SAT I or ACT results
+- SAT I or ACT results (for current high school students)

 - Vermont Tech placement test scores: acceptance guidelines include placement into freshman-level English and minimum Accuplacer scores of 70 for Arithmetic and 40 for Algebra.
 Respiratory Therapy requires a minimum Algebra score of 50.
 Testing may be waived if an applicant has previous assessment testing from another Vermont State College or if the applicant has approved transfer credit in math and English.
 Please contact Admissions for a waiver decision.